projekt7m/appointment-rust/docs/ServiceApi.md

 ## get_services

-> crate::models::ServiceData get_services()
+> models::ListWrapperService get_services()
 Get list of all services

-Get list of all services  A service is an action that can be selected and booked by a patient
+A service is an action that can be selected and booked by a patient

 ### Parameters